A Comprehensive Guide to Body Language

 The idea that we communicate not just through words but our entire body is called body language.
-Body language consists of non-verbal communications including gestures, body posture, facial expressions, eye movements, touch, voice and physical space.
+It consists of non-verbal communications including gestures, body posture, facial expressions, eye movements, touch, voice and physical space.

 Why Body Language Matters

 Everybody communicates through body language.
-When it comes to learning about body language, it is not only about learning how to communicate through your body; it is also about being conscious of other people’s non-verbal signals as a way to improve communication skills.
+This is not only about learning how to communicate through your body; it is also about being conscious of other people’s non-verbal signals as a way to improve communication skills.
 Some people are also interested to learn body language in order to build rapport where one does not readily exist.
-Some are also interested to use body language to deceive or spot deception.
+Some are also interested to use it to deceive or spot deception.

 In addition, by being conscious of your own body language, you can quickly correct your posture and gestures to avoid misunderstandings.
 As a simple example, we are all aware of the meaning of yawning which is usually associated with boredom.
 Since you know this association, when listening to someone you would avoid or disguise your own yawn to avoid offending the person.

-With more extensive knowledge of body language you can control your appearance with precision, much like a politician.
+With more extensive knowledge you can control your appearance with precision, much like a politician.
 This will allow you to carefully plan how you want others to react to you and feel about you, ultimately increasing your personal impact and presence.

 The main use of learning body language is to understand people’s true emotions, intentions and their general attitude towards you which ultimately helps to improve your communication with them; whether you want to extend it (because they are interesting) or you want to reduce it (because they are deceptive).